 \section{Mechanical properties in presence of longitudinal stresses}

-Enough said on the origin of the internal longitudinal stress in the microfibril, we now explore the consequences of its existence on the mechanical properties and the response to longitudinal stretch of collagen fibrils (see figure \ref{fig:mechanics}), by means of a constant rate deformation $\epsilon_{zz}$.
-The deformation is applied on the microfibril in two different initial states: internally stressed (pre-stressed) and relaxed.
+\reviewfirst{We now move away} from the origin of the internal longitudinal stress in the microfibril to explore the consequences of its existence on the mechanical properties and the response to longitudinal stretch of collagen fibrils (see figure \ref{fig:mechanics}). \reviewfirst{The deformation or strain along the z-axis $\epsilon_{zz}$ is defined as the ratio between the length variation and the initial length of the microfibril.} The deformation $\epsilon_{zz}$ is applied at constant rate on the microfibril in two different initial states: internally stressed (pre-stressed) and relaxed.
 These two states correspond to the two final states resulting from the NVT and NPT simulations, respectively, as shown in figure \ref{fig:relaxation}.a (right, left).
 The lateral boundaries of the microfibril are free to move and the deformation rate is $\dot{\epsilon_{zz}} = 0.01$ ns$^{-1}$.
 As expected, the relaxed microfibril starts from a shorter length about $63.5$ nm (green curve on figure \ref{fig:mechanics}.a), than the microfibril we denote as pre-stressed ($67.7$ nm, blue curve on figure \ref{fig:mechanics}.a).
-Besides, the complete relaxation is of the microfibril denoted as relaxed is confirmed as the initial stress $\sigma_{zz}$ is null.
-When the constant rate deformation $\epsilon_{zz}$ is applied, both cases display linear elastic responses.
-The Young's modulus of the collagen fibril is computed at $5.6$ GPa when the fibril presents internal longitundinal stresses, while the Young's modulus decreases down to $3.8$ GPa when the fibril is relaxed prior to applying the deformation.
-Our results show a Young's modulus an order of magnitude higher for an hydrated microfibril than Gautieri et al. \cite{gautieri_hierarchical_2011}, who predicted a modulus in agreement with measurements from cross-sectional AFM \cite{van_der_rijt_micromechanical_2006} and half the value ($0.86$ GPa) found using microelectromechanical systems\cite{shen_stress-strain_2008}.
+Besides, the complete relaxation of the microfibril denoted as relaxed is confirmed as the initial stress $\sigma_{zz}$ is null.
+When the constant rate deformation $\epsilon_{zz}$ is applied, both cases display linear elastic responses. \reviewfirst{We compute the Young's modulus of the collagen fibril as the average slope of the stress-strain curve between $\epsilon_{zz}=0$ and $\epsilon_{zz}=0.05$.} The Young's modulus of the collagen fibril is computed at $5.6$ GPa when the fibril presents internal longitudinal stresses (pre-stressed), while the Young's modulus decreases down to $3.8$ GPa when the fibril is relaxed prior to applying the deformation.
+Our results show a Young's modulus an order of magnitude higher for a hydrated microfibril than Gautieri et al. \cite{gautieri_hierarchical_2011}, who predicted a modulus in agreement with measurements from cross-sectional AFM \cite{van_der_rijt_micromechanical_2006} and half the value ($0.86$ GPa) found using microelectromechanical systems\cite{shen_stress-strain_2008}.
 Our results agree well with Young's modulus calculations of single tropocollagen molecules from Brillouin light scattering \cite{cusack_determination_1979}, X-ray diffraction measurements \cite{sasaki_stress-strain_1996} as well as steered \cite{lorenzo_elastic_2005} or coarse-grained \cite{gautieri_coarse-grained_2010} MD simulations.
-However, these measurements for not allow for the mode of deformation associated with sliding of tropocollagens past each others.
+However, these measurements do not allow the mechanism of deformation associated with sliding of tropocollagens past each other.